-- Most entrants have a degree in a subject such as: brewing and distilling, biological sciences, chemistry, biotechnology, food technology or chemical engineering.
+- Many entrants have a degree in a subject such as: brewing and distilling, biological sciences, chemistry, biotechnology, food technology or chemical engineering.

 - You may get a job with a degree in a science such as chemistry, food science or microbiology.
 For entry you need 4-5 Highers usually including Chemistry and another science subject, with English at National 5.

-- If you have a suitable science degree, you can take a postgraduate course in Brewing and Distilling at Heriot-Watt University.
-This is available in full time or distance and flexible learning modes.
+- If you have a suitable science degree, you can take a postgraduate courses in Brewing and Distilling or Brewing and Distilling Entrepreneurship at Heriot-Watt University.
+These are available full time or part time.

 You could work for a large, nationally known firm, or for one of the increasing number of small specialist breweries – even for a microbrewery (small craft brewery producing limited quantities of cask beer).